 Usage and History

-The long sword is a weapon used mainly during the middle and late Medieval period (and should be distinguished from the Renaissance cut & thrust sword).
+The long sword is a weapon used mainly during the middle and late Medieval period (and should be distinguished from the sword which is primarly used with one hand only).
 It is both an offensive and defensive weapon and can be used for parries and deflections, as well as, cuts and thrusts.
 Cuts with a long sword are delivered either as slices or as extremely powerful chopping blows.
 Although it is primarily used with two hands, a long sword is still capable of being wielded with a single hand, allowing the off hand to be used for grappling, punching, and grabbing an opponent or his sword.

 Advances in armor technology toward the end of the Medieval period, specifically plate armor, decreased the protective need for a shield and thus freed up the off hand.
 Because of this, special techniques called half-swording were developed.
 Half-swording generally involves holding the blade of the sword in the second hand, which enables greater point control and increased thrusting power.
 This in turn enables the long sword to puncture heavy armor and stab into the joints and gaps between plates.